duke-libraries/duke-libraries.github.io/_posts/2017-12-13-hyrax-shibboleth.md

 ### Views

 For the Shibboleth integration piece itself, we don't need to customize any of the Devise views because users on our site will not use registration or login forms provided by our application.
 However, if we retain `database_authenticatable` functionality for development and testing, then we need to update the default views to work with the changes we have made.
 Follow the Devise documentation for generating views to customize.
-You will probably have to replace references to `email` with `uid`, or add `uid` as a required field to `devise/sessions/new.html.erb`, etc.  Note that if you generate views in the `users` scope, you will also need to update the routing configuration.
+You will have to replace references to `email` with `uid`, or add `uid` as a required field to `devise/sessions/new.html.erb`, etc.  Note that if you generate views in the `users` scope, you will also need to update the routing configuration.

 ### The Web Server